GoogleChrome/developer.chrome.com/site/en/blog/debugging-speculation-rules/index.md

 The render frame drop down is available for all the frames but is less useful for the Performance panel and the Lighthouse panels as any traces in those will still be based on the current page, rather than the hidden background page.

 {% Aside 'warning' %}

-Trying to do a performance trace between renderers by clicking on a prerendered link in the middle of a performance trace will not succeed and the performance trace will hang in the "Loading profile.." state.
+  Cross-renderer performance tracing by clicking on a prerendered link in the middle of a performance trace is not currently supported and will not succeed leaving the trace in a "Loading profile..." state.

 {% endAside %}

 ### Debugging speculation rules on the prerendered page